-Tracks in the Western Cape include Strandfontein, the Velokhaya Oval (Khayelitsha), and Khayamandi Stellenbosch).
+Tracks in the Western Cape include Strandfontein, the Velokhaya Oval (Khayelitsha), and Khayamandi (Stellenbosch).
 There’s also a fun play track in Athlone next to the Vangate Mall.
-The Kuilsrivier track was being upgraded at the time of writing.
+The Kuilsrivier track and Princessvlei tracks are not always available due to maintenance issues.

 How to compete in BMX

 Join a BMX club where you will compete against other novice riders.
 On race day, you will have to register and ride in your correct age group.
 You will race 3 motos to qualify for the main race, for which medals or trophies are usually given for 1st, 2nd and 3rd place.
 Your bike must have a number board.

 What can be achieved